iyakovetskaya/Polarizing-News/README.md

 1. Most_popular_id_2019_2021.csv

-Contains data on rankings of top-20 most emailed and most shared on Facebook articles parsed from https://www.nytimes.com/trending/ using Internet Archive.
+Contains data on rankings of the top-20 most emailed and most shared on Facebook articles parsed from https://www.nytimes.com/trending/ using Internet Archive.
 - Date
 - Rank - from 1 to 20 for each date (1 is the highest in the list, 20 is the lowest)
 - id_emailed - our project-specific id for an article with a given rank on a given date (Emailed)